leeeeeroyj/splat-pp/README.md

 ## Setup

 Environment setup is handled by `setup-nsgadget.sh`.
-This script installs and configures everything needed to compile and flash sketches from the command line — no Arduino IDE required.
+This script installs and configures everything needed to compile and flash sketches from the command line.
+No Arduino IDE required!

 ### What the script does